Name: M. Todd Rice

 What would you like people to know as a result of your attack?

 We residents need to be aware of dog threats in our areas.
 If we witness loose and aggressive behaviors, these need to be documented and reported in order to contain these animals before a trauma occurs.
 In the event that these activities have not been documented, when an attack occurs, the police, dog control and courts have no established basis to suspect patterns of problems and therefore little legal recourse to deal with the animal or its owners.
 In our case, a dog had died in recent months after this pit bull’s earlier attack.
-No neighbors had previously reported the dog being out and aggressive, which it had been on multiple occasions.
-As a result, no swift action has been taken, leaving the dog and its owner to be risks for others, like my own dog who was attacked by it on July 11.
+No neighbors had previously reported the pit bull being out and aggressive, which it had been on multiple occasions.
+As a result, no swift action has been taken, leaving the pit bull and its owner to be risks for others, like my own dog who was attacked by it on July 11.